AI vs. Humanity: The Real Threat to Our Survival?

 Read More

-Ecuador’s Kichwa implements an innovative approach to rainforest conservation.
-In the face of multiple threats, a group of indigenous Amazonian Kichwa smallholder farmers have organized a cooperative, Ally Guayusa, for conservation.
-Through a unique combination of market-based approaches to conservation and traditional agroforestry practices, they are diversifying their sources of income while protecting the Amazon
+In the face of multiple threats, a group of indigenous Amazonian Kichwa smallholder farmers has organized a cooperative, Ally Guayusa, for rainforest conservation.
+Through a unique combination of market-based approaches to conservation and traditional agroforestry practices, they are diversifying their sources of income while protecting the Amazon rainforest.
+Innovative partnerships with the Aliados Foundation and

 Read More